davelascoc/davelascoc/README.md

 ### 🐦 Seabirds & El Niño
 Citizen-science and observational data to investigate changes in seabird distribution along the Ecuadorian coast associated with El Niño events.

+*I use iNaturalist to document marine and terrestrial biodiversity, contribute observations to citizen-science projects, and support some of my research activities.

 ---

 ## Publications